TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/SpecialConfigurationOptions/Index.rst

            'defaultExtras' => 'richtext[]:static_write[filename|poem]'
    )

-This configuration means that the content of the “poem” field will be written to the file given in “filename”.
+This configuration means that the content of the "poem" field will be written to the file given in "filename".
 It looks like this in the BE:

 |img-62| Before saving the content of "fileadmin/static/myhaiku.txt" must be::